What is the Nord Stream 2 pipeline, and why is it generating controversy?

-The coming U.S.-Germany deal, first reported by Reuters, is expected to chart a path forward for the project while addressing concerns over the geopolitical impact of potential dependence on Russian gas.
+The U.S.-Germany deal, which includes an agreement to invest in green energy in Ukraine, charts a path forward for the project while addressing concerns over the geopolitical impact of potential dependence on Russian gas.

 Frequently Asked Questions